top of page

 Current projects

-1. RYSE WELL: Rural Youth’s Sociopolitical Engagement And Wellbeing (2023- Current)
+1. RYSE WELL: Rural Youth’s Sociopolitical Engagement and Wellbeing (2023- Current)

-3. Sociopolitical Development Socialization Processes among Immigrant-Origin Boys (2024- Current)
+2. Sociopolitical Development Socialization Processes among Immigrant-Origin Boys (2024- Current)

 bottom of page